thiagola92/learning-languages-compiling/README.md

 * Zig

 # To do
-* Add Assembly, Clojure, Elixir, LLVM
+* Add Assembly, Clojure, LLVM